xonq/tutorials/funannotate.md

 ## OSC USE
 #### Accessing GeneMark
-Accept the licensing at http://topaz.gatech.edu/GeneMark/license_download.cgi, download a key, and transfer to your home directory as `~/.gm_key`.
+Accept the licensing (topaz.gatech.edu/GeneMark/license_download.cgi), download a key, and transfer to your home directory as `~/.gm_key`.
 These expire every 400 days and will cause GeneMark errors.

 #### Accessing Funannotate